simonhw/gardening-services/README.md

 [Balsamiq](https://balsamiq.com/) - To create the website wireframes.

-[Bootstrap](https://getbootstrap.com/) - To build and style content on the website.
+[Bootstrap 5](https://getbootstrap.com/) - To build and style content on the website.

-[CI Python Linter](https://pep8ci.herokuapp.com/#) - To ensure code meets minimum PEP8 standards.
+[ChatGPT](https://chatgpt.com/) - To generate text content and sample data for the website.

 Chrome Developer Tools - To visualise and test changes to the website code.